-Any first year communication studies major can tell you that tone, facial expression and body language are vital components to communication.
+Any first-year communication studies major can tell you that tone, facial expression, and body language are vital components to communication.
 That is why text-based communication is often rife with misunderstandings.
 Short of using a distracting amount of emoticons, it is difficult to translate tone and state of mind via an email.

-Regular face-to-face communication – be that weekly video chat sessions or monthly in-person meetups – helps employers and employees learn each other’s speech patterns and personality, making it easier to accurately interpret text communication.
+Regular face-to-face communication – be that weekly video chat sessions or monthly in-person meetups – helps employers and employees learn each other’s speech patterns and personalities, making it easier to accurately interpret text communication.

 Make sure every employee feels as though they are part of the team.
 This gives employees both common goals and a sense of camaraderie.
-A sense of belonging helps employees to feel that individual success is group success and that group success is individual success.
+A sense of belonging helps employees to feel that individual success is group success and that group success is an individual success.

-Anum Yoon is a freelance writer and blogger who started and maintains Current on Currency, a personal finance blog for 20-somethings.
+About the Author: Anum Yoon is a freelance writer and blogger who started and maintains Current on Currency, a personal finance blog for 20-somethings.